In This Article

 Investing in diversified index funds like the S&P 500 can help you combat the average U.S. inflation rate, thanks to compounding returns.

-Yes, such assets are often connected to the gold market and gold mining companies which tend to perform well during high inflation periods.
+Yes, such assets are often connected to the gold market and gold mining companies which tend to perform well during periods of high inflation periods.

 REITs invest in all types of real estate assets, such as single-family homes, retail properties, and industrial properties that may provide regular dividends for income investors.